 Desktop as a Service, however, is much more budget-friendly.
-VDI requires a capital investment in infrastructure, but Desktop as a Service has no upfront costs, and it’s easily scalable.
+VDI requires a capital investment in infrastructure, but Desktop as a Service has no upfront costs and is easily scalable.

-Ensure you have both options on your line care so that you can tailor the solution to your clients’ needs.
+Ensure you have both options on your line card to tailor the solution to your clients’ needs.